yugr/python-hate/README.md

   print("X")  # Executes in 3 but not in 2
 ```
 * order of keys in dictionary is random until Python 3.6

+## Dependency hell

+Python community does not seem to have a strong culture of preserving API backwards compatibility
+(which is hinted by the fact that there are no widespread tools for checking Python package API
+compatibility).
+This is not surprising given that even minor versions of Python 3
+break old and popular APIs (e.g. [time.clock](https://bugs.python.org/issue31803)).
+In practice this means that it's too risky to allow differences in minor (and even patch) versions
+of dependencies.
+Instead the most robust (and thus most common) solution is to fix _all_ app dependencies
+(including the transitive ones) down to patch versions (via blind `pip freeze > requirements.txt`)
+and run each app in a dedicated virtualenv or Docker container.
+Apart from complicating deployment,
+fixing versions also complicates project maintenance later on.